jeffszusz/CoffeeTags/README.md

 <a href="http://skitch.com/plugawy/gyfnb/1-coffeetags-1-vim-unicorn.local-tmux"><img src="http://img.skitch.com/20111012-8cjesum8ru8usqusra4yppj5cc.preview.png" alt="1.
 CoffeeTags:1:vim - "unicorn.local" (tmux)" /></a><br /><span>Uploaded with <a href="http://skitch.com">Skitch</a>!</span>

+## Installation

+You'll need to install Ruby if you haven't already, and use the Ruby package manager, gem:

+`sudo gem install CoffeeTags'

 ## Huh?

 CoffeeTags was created for use with Vim and [TagBar plugin](https://github.com/majutsushi/tagbar), however it